randikabanura/reactive_dashboard_assignment/README.md

 ## Start the server

-Start the local server by one of following commands.
+Start the local server by the following command.

     bin/dev